usnistgov/WIPP-hist-equalize/README.md

 ##  Description of the repository contents

 - `src`: contains the source python file **src/histogram_equalization.py** - implementation of standard and Contrast Limited Adaptive Histogram Equalization (CLAHE) histogram equalization.
-It support 8 BPP and 16 BPP images.
+    It support 8 BPP and 16 BPP grayscale images and RGB color images.
 - `Dockerfile`
 - `plugin.json` manifest
 - `sample-data` folder with test data

 ###   Technical installation instructions, including operating system or software dependencies

-The project is leveraging numpy and opencv libraries.
-It has been developed on Windows 11.
+The project is leveraging numpy, tifffile, imagecodecs, and opencv libraries.
+It has been developed on Windows 11 and tested on MacOSX.

 ## Installation